SINGLE COUNTRY PROFILE

 EU linkages

 The NSDS was elaborated taking into account goals of the EUSDS as well as development trends at the national and global level.
 The NSDS priorities are to a large extent aligned with those of the EUSDS.
-National Development Plan 2014-2020, the medium-term planning document aimed at implementing the NSDS, was prepared recognizing the need to integrate other EU policies, in particular, the Cohesion policy and the Europe 2020 Strategy into the planning process.
+The National Development Plan 2021-2027, the medium-term planning document aimed at implementing the NSDS, was prepared recognizing the need to integrate EU policies.

 According to the Development Planning System Law, the National Development Council (NDC) is responsible for long-term development planning and assessment of development.
 National Development Council is chaired by the Prime Minister and includes the minister of education and science, the minister of economics, the minister of finance, the minister of environmental protection and regional development, a representative of the State President, as well as social partners and representatives of the most influential non-governmental organizations.

-The functions of the NDC according to the Regulation of the Cabinet of Ministers on the NDC (in Latvian):
+The functions of the NDC in accordance with the Regulation of the Cabinet of Ministers on the NDC (in Latvian):

-The NGO platform LAPAS, in collaboration with its member organization - the Centre for Education Initiatives, on February 6th, 2020 spearheaded the establishment of a Cross Sectoral Coalition for the Implementation of the SDGs.
-Attending were representatives of different NGOs, local governments, businesses and business organizations, academic institutions, the Central Statistics Office and the Cross Sectoral Coordination Centre.
-The Coalition will both follow SDG policies and promote information exchanges about communication, education and cooperation projects on sustainable development.
+(The NGO platform LAPAS, in collaboration with its member organization - the Centre for Education Initiatives spearheaded the establishment of a Cross Sectoral Coalition for the Implementation of the SDGs in 2020.
+Attending were representatives of different NGOs, local governments, businesses and business organizations, academic institutions, the Central Statistics Office and the Cross Sectoral Coordination Centre (now the Cross Sectoral Coordination Department of the State Chancellery).
+The Coalition follows SDG policies and promotes information exchanges about communication, education and cooperation projects on sustainable development.
+LAPAS has published a Handbook on Implementing SDGs in the Civil Society Sector (2023, in Latvian) and 80 stories on the SDGs (2023, in Latvian) that bring the SDGs closer to the people.

-In order to understand how the SDGs are mainstreamed into Latvian policy, the Cross Sectoral Coordination Centre, in cooperation with experts from line ministries, mapped the respective policy documents, policy outcomes and their performance indicators at the level of the 169 SDG targets.
+In order to understand how the SDGs are mainstreamed into Latvian policy, the Cross Sectoral Coordination Centre, in cooperation with experts from line ministries, mapped the respective policy documents, policy outcome (performance) indicators at the level of the 169 SDG targets.
 The mapping exercise reveals the place of SDG goals and targets in the Latvian policy hierarchy and provides insight into policy coherence and coverage.
-The relevance of the SDG targets to policy was also evaluated.
+The relevance of the SDG targets to policy is also evaluated.

-The set of indicators to monitor sustainable development was set within the NSDS in 2010.
+The initial set of indicators to monitor sustainable development was set within the NSDS in 2010.
 The SD indicators are used for the overall assessment of SD in Latvia.
 Every other year, the Prime Minister reports on progress toward the medium-term national development plan and the NSDS.
 The report includes indicators and an assessment (from -2 to +2) of progress toward achieving the targets.
 The body of the report includes policy assessments derived from the indicators and other data, academic studies, surveys, expert commentaries, media etc., line ministry assessment and other relevant information, as well as recommendations.
-The Cabinet of Ministers approved the 1st report on implementing the NSDS and sustainable development on 4th December 2012.
-A second, combined report on the NSDS and the NDP was approved by the Parliament (Saeima) on October 1st, 2015 and a third one on February 21, 2018.

 Latvia’s policy-making process is inclusive, and cooperation is ongoing at many different levels.
 There was wide public involvement in the preparation of the NSDS in 2010 and the NDP2020 (in 2012) and NDP 2027 (in 2019).